alexandru-stancioiu/Maurer-s-Universal-Statistical-Test/README.md

 ## Running

-The algorithm requires a file containing a hex string at least 50KB.
+The algorithm requires a file containing a hex string of at least 50KB.

 By running: